pudly/schmopera-hugo/content/articles/the-met-s-at-home-gala.md

 +++
 The Metropolitan Opera has been home to plenty of history over its lifespan, and today is another for the books.
 Over 40 of the Met's artists banded together - via Skype - to create the _At-Home Gala_, a four-hour marathon of performances given from everyone's respective homes.
 Those 40+ don't account for the performances by the Met Orchestra and the Met Chorus, which were prerecorded for the occasion; some big kudos should go to the Met staff who organized all of this, because despite all the moving parts, the (nearly) all live event went smoothly.

 It was admittedly a bit weird at times.
 Weird to see Jonas Kaufmann sing in jeans.
 Weird to watch Elīna Garanča use her bookcase as a sexy Habañera set piece.
 What was the story behind the strange bust sitting on the piano behind Anthony Roth Costanzo?
-Calleja standing stage-right of a big fish tank?
+Joseph Calleja standing stage-right of a big fish tank?
 And for some reason I am spending a lot of time wondering about the mystery item laying askew on Matthew Polenzani's couch.

 But for a snoopy snoop like me, there were serious moments of charm with the _At-Home Gala_.
 We got little glimpses into these people's worlds - curated and tidied up for the festivities, I'm sure.
 Renée Fleming's airy living room, Nadine Sierra's foliage-filled space, and the delish kitchen of Diana Damrau and Nicolas Testé.
 It was fascinating to see which of these stage animals relish the virtual medium - not all of them did, I surmise.